-Google: Do a search based on your niche, if its a popular with affiliate marketers you can bet the SERPs will be filled with affiliate sales pages.
+Google: Do a search based on your niche.
+If it’s a popular one with affiliate marketers you can bet the SERPs will be filled with affiliate sales pages.
 Go through the pages and see what products they are promoting.

-Remember however these people are your competition, the fact you have just found them in Google shows other people can do and you will have to beat them, either with better SEO, backlinks, pay per view (PPV), pay per click (PPC) or long tail keywords.
-You will however find many programs this way that are not part of any affiliate directories.
+Remember however these people are your competition, the fact you have just found them in Google shows other people can do and you will have to beat them, either with better SEO, backlinks, pay per view (PPV), pay per click (PPC) or long-tail keywords.
+You will, however, find many programs that are not part of any affiliate directories.

-When you are starting out you may be one of many people who have applied for the program, most will never make a single sale and so you well be ignored by the product owner or affiliate manager at first.
+When you are starting out you may be one of many people who has applied for the program, most will never make a single sale and so you will be ignored by the product owner or affiliate manager at first.
 Don’t take this to heart, once you start making some actual decent sales number they will take notice.